 Delivery problems - your rights

-- Regardless of any issues which may be the fault of the courier, it's the retailer’s responsibility to ensure the fulfillment of your order.
+- Regardless of any issues which may be the fault of the courier, it's the retailer’s responsibility to ensure the fulfilment of your order.

 - The Consumer Rights Act, says the retailer is responsible for the condition of the goods until the goods are delivered to you, or someone else you have nominated to receive them on your behalf, such as a neighbour.